awkwardalpacas/awkwardalpacas/README.md

 - Ability to create events / RSVP to events you wish to attend
 - Text reminders 1 hour before chosen events
 - Maps for every event location
-- Ability to view other event atendees
+- Ability to view other event attendees
 - Mobile friendly responsive design

 ##Contributors